nurulamin7722/automtionpractice.pl-Project/README.md

 Sample (automationpractice.pl) website automation project with Selenium java

-Click here to see Allure Report
+<a href="https://automationpractice-project-report.netlify.app/"> Click here to see Allure Report. </a >

 ## This project covers the following scenario: